ON THIS PAGE

 5

-If you need to factory reset your OAK4 device, you can do so by connecting to the device via ADB or SSH and running the following command:
+If you need to factory reset your OAK4 device, you can do so by pressing the hardware reset button while the device is powered on:

 1. Press and hold the reset button for 10 seconds.